 Soccer is the world’s most popular sport and demonstrates continued growth in the United States each year.
 Over 13 million Americans play soccer, and according to US Youth Soccer, there are over 3 million youth soccer players registered in the United States today.
 Although there are benefits to playing soccer such as improved cardiovascular health, strength, and self-esteem, there are also some inherent risks involved.
-One study found that there were over 2.4 million soccer related injuries leading to an Emergency Room visit between the years 2000 and 2012.
-Another study showed that soccer is the high school sport with the highest risk of injury for female athletes.
-The most commonly injured areas are the ankle and knee, and the most common injuries are sprains and strains.
-In this article I will highlight the most common injuries seen in soccer, and demonstrate research based soccer prehab exercises to prevent these injuries while employing soccer-specific activities.
+One study found that there were over 2.4 million soccer-related injuries leading to an Emergency Room visit between the years 2000 and 2012.
+Another study showed that soccer is the high school sport with the highest risk of injury for female athletes (1-3).
+In this article, we will highlight the most common injuries seen in soccer and teach you research-based soccer prehab exercises to help prevent these injuries!

-Hamstring strains are the most common injuries among male soccer players.
-The most common game situations in which a hamstring is injured is in high speed running activities during terminal swing phase and during a kicking motion when there is simultaneous hip flexion and knee extension.
+Hamstring strains are the most common soccer muscle injury accounting for up to 50% of muscle injuries.
+They tend to be more common in males than females and the most common game situations in which a hamstring is injured is in high speed running activities during terminal swing phase and during a kicking motion when there is simultaneous hip flexion and knee extension.
 About a third of athletes who suffer a hamstring strain will experience a re-injury within a year of returning to their sport.
-The greatest risk of reinjury is in the first two weeks following return to play, and the second injury is usually more severe than the initial strain.
-Factors contributing to the high rate of recurring hamstring strain injuries include
+The greatest risk of re-injury is in the first two weeks following return to play, and the second injury is usually more severe than the initial strain.
+Factors contributing to the high rate of recurring hamstring strain injuries include…

 - Persistent weakness